entekadesign/kobold-alarm-clock-card/README.md

 ### Kiosk mode

-If you would like to eliminate the HA header and sidebar, first install a kiosk browser on your device, such as [*Kiosk+* for iOS](https://apps.apple.com/us/app/kiosk/id1239509744) or [*Fully-Kiosk Browser* for Android](https://www.fully-kiosk.com) or [*OpenKiosk* for all platforms](https://openkiosk.mozdevgroup.com/download.html).
+If you would like to eliminate the HA header and sidebar from the Kobold main view, first install a kiosk browser on your device, such as [*Kiosk+* for iOS](https://apps.apple.com/us/app/kiosk/id1239509744) or [*Fully-Kiosk Browser* for Android](https://www.fully-kiosk.com) or [*OpenKiosk* for other platforms](https://openkiosk.mozdevgroup.com/download.html).
 Then, install Thomas Lovén's excellent [*Browser_Mod* integration](https://github.com/thomasloven/hass-browser_mod) and configure it by registering the browser you installed and set it to remove header and sidebar.
-You can also configure *Browser_Mod* to automatically switch to the dashboard that contains Kobold.
+You can also configure *Browser_Mod* to automatically switch to the Kobold dashboard when the browser logs into to HA.

 ### Browser audio

 Another feature of *Browser_Mod* is its ability to allow a browser to serve an audio stream.
-Configuring HA to use your browser to sound alarms requires two elements: (1) an [HA *Template Switch*](https://www.home-assistant.io/integrations/switch.template/) and (2) an [HA *Script*](https://www.home-assistant.io/integrations/script/).
+Configuring HA to use your browser to sound alarms requires two elements: (1) an [HA *template switch helper*](https://www.home-assistant.io/integrations/switch.template/) and (2) an [HA *script*](https://www.home-assistant.io/integrations/script/).

 1.